kyspyridon/AES_encipher_decipher/README.md

 This Phase's deliverables include all produced logs and reports across all clock frequencies and synthesis approaches as well as the Bash scripts to do so.

 # Phase III
-In Phase III we present the back-end of the ASIC flow performed on our design.
+In Phase III, we present the back-end of the ASIC flow performed on our design.
 From the Gate-Level netlist produced at Phase II we perform Power planning, as well as Place and Route for our design using the PnR tool Innovus™ from Cadence©.

 We placed power rings, rails and stripes to sufficiently provide power for our design, performed standard cell placement and Clock Tree Synthesis and routed our design to minimize power consumption and meet timing for different sets of conditions.
 We then extracted parasitics, in .spef format, and path delays, in .sdf format, from the Routed design and used them to more accurately time our design.
 This was accomplished by giving this information to the state-of-the-art timer PrimeTime™ by Synopsys©.We also used the PrimePower™ tool from Synopsys© to now accurately measure power consumption post-PnR by using the .spef file.
 After we verified that the timing is met for both setup and hold and finally performed a final simulation using the industrial simulator Incisive™ from Cadence© to ensure our design works correctly.